20 Best Performance Management Software Shortlist

 - Launch the software and celebrate!
 This may sound a little cheesy, but it's actually really important.
 Celebrating the benefits of the new software can positively impact user adoption rates.
 If people are excited about the new software, they will be more likely to use it and have a positive association with it.

-Trends in Performance Management Tools for 2025
+Trends in Performance Management Tools

 Performance management looks pretty different today than it did a few years ago.
 More and more, organizations are opting to implement continuous performance discussions in place of annual reviews, and holistic 360-feedback forms in replace of top-down evaluations.
 And the software that runs these performance management tasks is keeping pace!